 All cases of potential transfusion transmission of disease are investigated.
-When a donor tests positive for a transmissible disease, or if the donor reports a transmissible disease after donating (even if it is not one that would normally be tested for) a lookback file is opened.
+When a donor tests positive for a transmissible disease, or if the donor reports a transmissible disease after donating (syphilis and WNV excluded) (either via public health notification or reported to CBS by the donor) a lookback file is opened.
 All previous donations are identified and the hospitals are asked to contact the recipients of these donations to arrange testing.
 A traceback is initiated when a recipient is found to have a transmissible disease and it is queried as to whether it could have been from their blood transfusion.
 All blood products that the recipient received are identified by the hospital, and Canadian Blood Services attempts to contact the donors of these products to arrange testing.

-There were 275 lookback files opened for donations that tested positive in 2012.
-Of these, 143 were from first time donors which had no previous donations to examine.
-The remaining 132 cases included 9 HIV, 90 HCV, 29 HBV, 3 HTLV and 1 Chagas.
-Of these, 64 cases were closed (all recipients that could be contacted were tested) and 68 cases were still open.
+There were 242 lookback files opened in 2013 (124 for donors that tested positive, 113 from public health notification and 5 identified during traceback investigation).
+Of these, 141 were from first time donors who had no previous donations to examine.
+The remaining 101 cases included 6 HIV, 71 HCV, 21 HBV, 1 HTLV and 2 Chagas.
+Of these, 45 cases were closed (all recipients that could be contacted were tested) and 56 cases were still open.
 No cases were associated with transfusion transmission.
-There were 150 traceback cases opened in 2012 (5 HIV, 132 HCV, 12 HBV, and 1 HTLV).
-Of these, 134 were closed (all donors that could be contacted were tested), and 16 remain open.
+There were 99 traceback cases opened in 2013 (1 HIV, 92 HCV, 5 HBV, and 1 HTLV).
+Of these, 86 were closed (all donors that could be contacted were tested), and 13 remain open.
 There were no cases associated with transfusion transmission.